Schools fight back against GOP governors, defy bans on masks

 The DeSantis threat to withhold salaries drew in the White House on Tuesday as press secretary Jen Psaki weighed paying out of federal funds to school officials who “do the right thing to protect students and keep schools safe and open.”

 Though children are less likely to suffer serious health effects as compared with the elderly, the latest COVID wave hammering Florida is also fueling an “enormous increase” in cases among children, many of whom are sicker than doctors have seen previously, the chief medical officer at one of the state’s top children’s hospitals said Wednesday.
-Leaders of other medical systems in virus hotspots like Louisiana say a similar situation is occurring in their pediatric hospitals.
+Leaders of other medical systems in virus hot spots such as Louisiana say a similar situation is occurring in their pediatric hospitals.

 DeSantis, for his part, said the numbers of hospitalized kids are on the rise because total coronavirus cases are up.
 “There’s been no change in the proportion of pediatric patients who are COVID positive,” he said.

-At least three Florida school districts appear to be defying DeSantis’s executive order forbidding masks, including the second-most-populous county in the state and another around the state capital.
+At least three Florida school districts appear to be defying DeSantis’ executive order forbidding masks, including the second-most-populous county in the state and another around the state capital.

 Since the decision, at least three dozen school districts and charter schools have implemented mask requirements for teachers and students.